ellieriii/Startup/notes.md

 Key location: ~/OneDrive/Documents/CS_260/Keys/startup-key-pair.pem

 ## Deploying
 Make sure that your files are in the same directory!!
 "$ ./deployFiles.sh -k ~/OneDrive/Documents/CS_260/Keys/startup-key-pair.pem -h mastermind-online.click -s startup"

+## JSON:
+string	"crockford"
+number	42
+boolean	true
+array	[null,42,"crockford"]
+object	{"a":1,"b":"crockford"}
+null	null
+### Converting to JS
+const obj = { a: 2, b: 'crockford', c: undefined };
+const json = JSON.stringify(obj);
+const objFromJson = JSON.parse(json);

+console.log(obj, json, objFromJson);
+// OUTPUT:
+// {a: 2, b: 'crockford', c: undefined}
+// {"a":2, "b":"crockford"}
+// {a: 2, b: 'crockford'}

+## Promises vs. Async/Await
+### Promises
+The execution of a promise allows the main rendering thread to continue while some action is executed in the background.
+You create a promise by calling the Promise object constructor and passing it an executor function that runs the asynchronous operation.
+Executing asynchronously means that promise constructor may return before the promise executor function runs.
+The state of the promise execution is always in one of three states different states.

+pending - Currently running asynchronously fulfilled - Completed successfully rejected - Failed to complete

+We can demonstrate asynchronous execution by using the standard JavaScript setTimeout function to create a delay in the execution of the code.
+The setTimeout function takes the number of milliseconds to wait and a function to call after that amount of time has expired.
+We call the delay function in a for loop in the promise executor and also a for loop outside the promise so that both code blocks are running in parallel.
+Calling resolve sets the promise to the fulfilled state, and calling reject sets the promise to the rejected state.
+The then function is called if the promise is fulfilled, catch is called if the promise is rejected, and finally is always called after all the processing is completed.

+### Async/Await
+The await keyword wraps the execution of a promise and removes the need to chain functions.
+The await expression will block until the promise state moves to fulfilled, or throws an exception if the state moves to rejected.
+Uses a try/catch block
+you cannot call await unless it is called at the top level of the JavaScript, or is in a function that is defined with the async keyword.
+Applying the async keyword transforms the function so that it returns a promise that will resolve to the value that was previously returned by the function.
+Basically this turns any function into an asynchronous function so that it can in turn make asynchronous requests.